Bella Poarch: 2024–2026: Split with Warner and first album Picnic at the Cemetery

+On August 14th, she released the album's third single "Stay Gone", accompanied by its music video.
+Like the other single, she introduced a new hand-drawn character "Wick".
+Poarch reveales that he was created way before the song.

+Poarch is now signed under her own label, "M TO THE BEE", a reference to her 2020 viral video, and under exclusive license of the Canadian record label Last Gang Records, which is itself under the American independent label MNRK Music Group.

 Personal life

 Poarch resides in Los Angeles.
 She is a cosplayer.

-She has expressed her support on social media for the Asian-American community due to the rise in reports of anti-Asian hate crimes in the context of COVID-19 pandemic.
-She also shared her experiences with Vogue, saying that she has been "treated differently" and "randomly attacked and assaulted" as an Asian teen after moving to the United States from the Philippines.
+She has expressed her support on social media for the Asian-American community following the rise in reports of anti-Asian hate crimes in the context of COVID-19 pandemic.
+She also shared her experiences with Vogue, saying that she has been "treated differently" and "randomly attacked and assaulted" as an Asian teenager after moving to the United States from the Philippines.

 In September 2020, Korean social media users criticized Poarch for having a tattoo similar to the Rising Sun Flag in her videos.
-The specific tattoo resembled a symbol of Japanese imperialism which is considered offensive to East Asians.
+The specific tattoo resembled a symbol of Japanese imperialism, which is considered offensive to East Asians.
 She apologized and had it covered, then later removed.

 She married Tyler Poarch in 2019.
 She filed for divorce from him in November 2022.
 The divorce was finalized in October 2023.

 In August 2021, she shared that she was a victim of sexual assault.